tsawyer/dvm-project-notes/build-dfsi.md

 ```
 Use `systemctl status dvmhost.service` to see if dvmhost is running.

-Use `journalctl -u dvmhost -f` to monitor the log.
+Use `journalctl -u dvmhost -f` to monitor the console.